hirigaray/Xlambda/README.md

 # How to use this
 Xlambda currently ships with the following basic functions:

-`  (wm/window/x wid)`
-Returns the x coordinate of the top-leftmost pixel of a window (including borders).

-`  (wm/window/y wid)`
-Returns the y coordinate of the top-leftmost pixel of a window (including borders).

-`  (wm/window/w wid)`
-Returns a window's width, in pixels.

-`  (wm/window/h wid)`
-Returns a window's height, in pixels.

-`  (wm/window/b wid)`
-Returns a window's border's width, in pixels.

-`  (wm/window/m wid)`
-Returns #t, if a window is mapped by the window manager, or #f otherwise.

-`  (wm/window/i wid)`
-Returns #t, if a window is ignored by the window manager, or #f otherwise.

-`  (wm/window/map wid)`
-Map a window.

-`  (wm/window/unmap wid)`
-Unmap a window.

-`  (wm/get-focused)`
-Get the currently focused window's ID.

-`  (wm/set-focused! wid)`
-Get the currently focused window's ID.

-`  (wm/get-cursor-pos)`
-Get the current position for the mouse cursor, as a list with the coordinates as (x y).

-`  (wm/set-cursor-pos! x y)`
-Set the position for the mouse cursor.

-`  (wm/list-windows)`
-List all windows open, including hidden ones (this behavior will be changed).

-`  (wm/exists? wid)`
-Return #t if the given window exists, #f otherwise.

-`  (wm/teleport! wid x y w h)`
-Teleport a window to the x and y coordinates, with a width w, and a height h.

-` (wm/get-root-wid)`
-Returns the wid for the X root window.
+	`(window/list)`

+	List all open windows, including hidden windows and unmapped windows.

+	`(window/exists? wid)`

+	Check if a window exists.

+	`(window/title? wid)`

+	Return the title of a window.

+	`(window/border-width? wid)`

+	Return the border width of a window.

+	`(window/hidden? wid)`

+	Check if a window is hidden.

+	`(window/hide! wid)`

+	Hide a window.

+	`(window/show! wid)`

+	Show a window.

+	`(window/ignored? wid)`

+	Check if a window is ignored by the window manager.

+	`(window/ignore! wid)`

+	Ignore a window.

+	`(window/manage! wid)`

+	Unignore a window.

+	`(window/current-id?)`

+	Return the currently focused window ID.

+	`(window/focus! wid)`

+	Focus a window.

+	`(window/geometry? wid)`

+	Get the geometry of a window.
+This returns 4 values, x position, y position, width, height.

+	`(window/teleport! wid x y w h)`

+	Teleport a window to the given coordinates.

+	`(cursor/position?)`

+	Return the current position of the mouse cursor.
+This returns 2 values, x position, y position.

+	`(cursor/position!)`

+	Set the position of the mouse cursor.

 As there is currently no mouse support, Xlambda must be used with another window manager in order to be useful.
 However, you can already create all sorts of window management scripts with Xlambda!
 It already ships with a few.
 Load them with `Xlambda -l examples/definitions.scm`

 See the following sections for more details of future plans.